-Parents receive information about the ethos of the school and its expectations regarding discipline before their children start at Glebe, during introductory meetings, in the Parents' Handbook and in the Parents' terms and conditions.
+Parents receive information about the ethos of the school and its expectations regarding discipline before their children start at Glebe, during introductory meetings, in the Parents' Handbook, the Parent/School Contract and in the Parents' terms and conditions.
 Pupils have the opportunity to visit the school for a day before they join, and to spend the afternoon with their new Tutor and class in the term immediately preceding admission (Moving Up Afternoon) and this is also an opportunity for new and existing pupils to revisit behaviour expectations.

 A good relationship between parents and school is essential.
 Parents should feel welcome at the school.
-They may have access to the staff at the beginning or end of the day (by appointment if more than a brief word is needed) and they are encouraged to communicate with staff through the home to school book/phone/email.
+They may have access to the staff at times by arrangement (please see the Communications Policy) and they are encouraged to communicate with staff through the home to school book/phone/email.
 Parents are encouraged to share concerns about home circumstances or medical matters which may affect their child's work or behaviour in school.
 Any discussions are held in confidence if desired or necessary.